Deji01/algos/README.md

-# Algorithm and data structure
+# Data Structures and Algorithms